 At the end of almost two decades in this role, I felt a sense of relief that my children had reached this milestone.
 They were showing signs that they were ready for me to step back.

-On the other, I felt a strange sense of loss.
+At the same time, I felt a strange sense of loss.

 The empty empty-nest can be challenging for some parents.
-Particularly parents who had set aside careers or lost sight of their personal dreams while dedicating their time full-time to parenthood.
+Particularly parents who had set aside careers or lost sight of their personal dreams while dedicating decades to full-time to parenthood.

 In their book, Barbara and Susan’s Guide to the Empty Nest, the authors describe the mixed emotions parents experience at this turning point.
 From sadness, hope, and loneliness to new expectancy, anxiety, and peace.